GCOM7140/group-project/README.md

 methods?), and what artifacts (e.g., graphics and model estimates) do you plan on producing?

-Again, there is no grade associated with your proposal memo; however, this is an opportunity to gain valuable feedback on the approach you have devised to satisfy the project requirements.
-Your professors will review your proposal memo in detail and provide feedback meant to guide you toward a high-quality final deliverable.
-If appropriate, a meeting may be scheduled to discuss your proposal in more detail and ensure that your group is on a path toward success.
+Again, there is no grade associated with this status check; however, this is an opportunity to gain valuable feedback on the approach you have devised to satisfy the project requirements.
+Your professors will review your memo in detail and provide feedback meant to guide you toward a high-quality final report and presentation.
+If appropriate, a meeting may be scheduled to discuss your memo in more detail and ensure that your group is on a path toward success.

 ## Report Guidelines